ArPiRobot/arpirobot.github.io/docs/starting/supportedhardware.md

 | Teensy 3.2 | 3.3V, I/O Pins 5V Tolerant | Powerful microcontroller with a small form factor.
 More powerful than many other Arduino compatible boards with a similar form-factor. | [Adafruit](https://www.adafruit.com/product/2756) |

 #### **Supported Motor Drivers**
-Currrently motor drivers are all connected to the Raspberry Pi.
+Currently motor drivers are all connected to the Raspberry Pi.
 The arduino is not currently used as a motor driver.

 | Motor Driver | Connection Type | Number of Motors | Logic Voltage | Motor Voltage | Max Current per Motor | Notes | Link |
 | --- | --- | --- | --- | --- | --- | --- | --- |